 Makes 3 servings

-Preheat the oven to 400°F. Chop the tomatoes and scrape them into a bowl, including the juices.
+Preheat the oven to 400°F. Drain and chop the tomatoes, and scrape them into a bowl.
 Smash 3 or 4 cloves of garlic.
 Cut the lemon into wedges for serving.
 Pick the parsley, toss the stems, and chop the leaves.
 Drain the shrimp and pat dry with paper towels.

 In a large sauté pan (12 or 14 inches) over medium heat, warm ¼ cup olive oil.
 Add the garlic and stir until golden, 2 minutes.
 Add the shrimp in a single layer, sprinkle with 1 tablespoon of the paprika, and season with salt.
 Cook until bright pink and tightly furled, stirring once or twice, 4 minutes.
 Add a pinch or two of chile flakes, if you want some heat.
-Stir in the tomatoes with their juices, along with a pinch of salt, and simmer until the juices release slightly, 2 minutes longer.
+Stir in the tomatoes, along with a pinch of salt, and simmer to combine the flavors, 2 minutes longer.

-Meanwhile, slide the baguette into the oven to warm, about 5 minutes.
+Meanwhile, slide the baguette into the oven to warm, 5 minutes.

 Note: The shrimp arrives frozen for freshness.
 Store it in the refrigerator to defrost before cooking.
 If you need to defrost it same day, place it in a bowl of cold water for about 5 minutes, then drain and pat dry.